Ryzee119/usb64/README.md

 - Back + LB = Insert Rumblepak
 - Back + RB = Insert Transferpak
 - Back + Start = Select *virtual pak* (Use in-game mempak managers to configure the device)
+- Back + B = Switch to true dual-analog stick more for GoldenEye 007/Perfect Dark
 - Back + A = Backup buffered memory to SD Card **(DO THIS BEFORE POWER OFF!)**

 ## Needed Parts